 516 Third Ave, Room W-150

 The College will proceed with an investigation of harassment and discrimination complaints regardless of whether the underlying conduct is subject to civil or criminal prosecution.

 Other Discrimination Complaint Options

 Discrimination complaints may also be filed with the following federal and state agencies:

 US Dept of Education Office for Civil Rights

 Adopted: January 6, 2006

 Contact: Dr. Deborah Casey, Vice President of Student Affairs, ext.
-3328 or Marshall Sampson, Vice President of Human Resources & Legal Affairs
+3328 or Shirley Bean, Vice President for Business Administration and Human Resources

 President’s Staff Sponsor: Dr. Deborah Casey, Vice President of Student Affairs, ext.
 3328 and